Evaluating the Effects of Structural Disorder on the Magnetic Properties of Nd$_{2}$Zr$_{2}$O$_{7}$: Discussion

 \section{Discussion}

 The significant range of reported lattice parameters for FZ-grown Nd$_{2}$Zr$_{2}$O$_{7}$ single crystals (Fig. \ref{fig:Figure1}) is an indicator of variable, synthesis-dependent, disorder.
 Characterization of Nd$_{2(1-x)}$Zr$_{2(1+x)}$O$_{7}$ polycrystalline samples, which have more well-controlled stoichiometries than the FZ-grown samples, provides a benchmark if this disorder occurs on the Nd and Zr sublattices.
 Considering the results from these samples, varying cation stoichiometry is the most likely explanation for the range of reported lattice parameters of FZ-grown samples.
-The melting point of Nd$_{2}$Zr$_{2}$O$_{7}$ ($\approx$ 2300 – 2350 \,$^{\circ}$C \cite{hatnean2016}) requires a high molten zone temperature leading to significant oxide vapor pressure during FZ-growth.
+The melting point of Nd$_{2}$Zr$_{2}$O$_{7}$ ($\approx$ 2300 -- 2350 \,$^{\circ}$C \cite{hatnean2016}) requires a high molten zone temperature leading to significant oxide vapor pressure during FZ-growth.
 Laboratory XRD on volatilized powder, collected following growth under ambient conditions, showed it to be primarily Nd$_{2}$O$_{3}$.
-Therefore, this volatilization preferentially depletes the molten zone of Nd$_{2}$O$_{3}$ which leads to a decrease in Nd/Zr of the grown crystal and a reduced lattice parameter.
+Therefore, this volatilization preferentially depletes the molten zone of Nd$_{2}$O$_{3}$, which leads to a decrease in Nd/Zr of the grown crystal and a reduced lattice parameter.
 Our EPMA data confirms this picture, directly linking the reduced lattice parameter to Nd/Zr $<$ 1.
-In comparison, application of HP Ar clearly helps to mitigate Nd$_{2}$O$_{3}$ volatility, resulting in a crystal with a larger lattice parameter which the EPMA data shows to have Nd/Zr close to 1.
-As a further check we can see that the Nd/Zr values calculated using the fit to the lattice parameters of polycrystalline standards (Fig. \ref{fig:Figure3}) compare well to the value extracted from EPMA.
+In comparison, application of high-pressure Ar clearly helps to mitigate Nd$_{2}$O$_{3}$ volatility, resulting in a crystal with a larger lattice parameter which the EPMA data show to have a Nd/Zr ratio close to 1.

+As a further check, the Nd/Zr ratios calculated using the fit to lattice parameters of polycrystalline standards (Fig. \ref{fig:Figure3}) is found to compare well to the value extracted from EPMA data.
 The fit gives a Nd/Zr ratio of 0.94 for the air-grown sample and 0.98 for the HP-Ar sample while the EPMA average shows 0.92 and 0.99, respectively.
-For comparison, the fit implies Nd/Zr ratios of 0.84 and 0.91 for previously reported air-grown crystals with lattice parameters of 10.627 \r{A} \cite{petit2016,hatnean2015} and 10.651 \r{A} \cite{xu2019,xu2018}, respectively.
+For comparison, the fit implies Nd/Zr ratios of 0.84 and 0.91 for previously reported air-grown crystals with lattice parameters of 10.627 \r{A} \cite{petit2016,hatnean2015_1} and 10.651 \r{A} \cite{xu2019,xu2018}, respectively.
+We note that these previously reported values may be anomalously low due to variance in the Nd/Zr stoichiometry across a crystal boule, particularly if only a small portion of the crystals were analyzed.
+It is possible that the average lattice parameters are closer to the value of 10.662 \r{A} observed in our air grown crystal.

 The X-ray/neutron co-refinement results (Table \ref{tab:Table1}) provide clarification about the nature of this cation site disorder.
 When Zr is allowed to refine on the A-site, the refined value in both samples reached the maximum value of 1 minus the fixed Nd occupancy.
 In the EPMA data, we see that Zr-enrichment occurs in tandem with the Nd-deficiency: the corefinement shows that this Zr excess is accommodated by occupation of the depleted Nd sublattice by Zr.
 We note that in the pyrochlore literature the reverse of this defect (occupation of the B-site by the A-site ion) is referred to as “stuffing” and has been studied extensively (see, for example, \cite{baroudi2015,ross2012,bowman2019}).
 The situation here, termed “negative” stuffing, has been the subject of considerably fewer studies \cite{telang2018,ghasemi2018,mostaed2018}.